 Earlier this month, Re$earch Infosource placed Lakehead University first in Canada in the undergraduate university category of its annual Canada’s Top 50 Research Universities report.
 For more information about the report, please visit http://www.researchinfosource.com/top50_univ.php.

 Start your Lakehead journey by experiencing our campuses from the comfort of your own home.
 Visit lakeheadu.ca/virtualtour to get started!

 – 30 –

 Media: For more information or to arrange interviews, please contact Brandon Walker, Media Relations Officer, at (807) 343-8177, or firstname.lastname@example.org.

 Maclean’s 2015 University Rankings places Lakehead University 2nd in Ontario and among Canada’s Top 10 undergraduate universities, and 1st among Ontario’s undergraduate universities for Total Research Dollars, Social Sciences & Humanities Grants, and Library Expenses.
-In 2014, Re$earch Infosource ranked Lakehead 2nd in Ontario and 3rd among Canada’s undergraduate universities.
+In 2015, Re$earch Infosource ranked Lakehead first among Canada’s undergraduate universities.